 Being injured in a catastrophic accident can complicate many areas of your life, and pursuing the maximum compensation you are entitled to through an insurance claim or lawsuit is especially difficult after such an accident.
-Working with an attorney helps alleviate the stress and time demands of putting together your claim.
+Working with our Atlanta catastrophic injury lawyers helps alleviate the stress and time demands of putting together your claim.
 You can rest assured that your attorney will make the most of your case.

-An experienced Georgia catastrophic injury lawyer from Griffin Durham Tanner & Clarkson LLC is available to discuss the details of your case.
+Our experienced Atlanta catastrophic injury lawyers at Griffin Durham Tanner & Clarkson LLC is available to discuss the details of your case.
 Read on to learn more about your rights after an accident or incident that leads to a catastrophic injury.

 What makes an injury catastrophic?